jtvandijk/pg-polygon-merge-repo/README.md

 # Iteratively Merge Polygons in Postgres

 #### About
-Bash script (using psql) that allows you to iteratively merge (aggregate) adjacent polygons stored in a Postgres/PostGIS database using a minimum attribute value.
+Shell script (using psql) that allows you to iteratively merge (aggregate) adjacent polygons stored in a Postgres/PostGIS database using a minimum attribute value.
 For instance, if you have polygons containing population data and you require all polygons to contain a minimum of 1,000 people, you can use this script to iteratively merge adjacent polygons until this threshold has been reached.
 With a large number of polygons to be aggregate this process may be slow.